On the Reconstruction of Geodesic Subspaces of $\mathbb{R}^N$: Topological Reconstruction

-where the map $h=\sum\varphi_i u_i$ is obtained from an arbitrary partition of unity $\{\varphi_i\}$ subordinate to $\U$.
+where the map $h=\sum\varphi_i u_i$ is obtained from an arbitrary partition of unity $\{\varphi_i\}$ for $\U$.
 By the Nerve Lemma (\lemref{nerve}), $h$ is a homotopy equivalence (\cite{Kozlov-book}).
-Since $U_i\subseteq U'_i$, the partition of unity $\{\varphi_i\}$ is also subordinate to $\U'$.
-We can then choose the homotopy equivalence $h'$ to be $h$.
-Therefore, the diagram commutes.
-Since the maps $h$ and $h'$ are homotopy equivalences, we conclude that $i$ induces an isomorphism on homology and homotopy groups. \end{proof}
+Since $U_i\subseteq U'_i$, $\{\varphi_i\}$ is a partition of unity for~$\U'$.
+So, $i\circ h$ is also a homotopy equivalence.
+Since the maps $h$ is a homotopy equivalence, we conclude that $i$ induces an isomorphism on homology and homotopy groups. \end{proof}